MYTHIK-blip/CIVIX-NZ/README.md

 ## Notes for Future Developers (Human or AI)

+For detailed instructions on setting up, running, and testing the system, please refer to the [How to Run the CIVIX System Guide](docs/how-to/run_system.md).

 1.  **Development Environment:** Always use the virtual environment (`source venv/bin/activate`).
 All dependencies are listed in `requirements.txt`.

 2.  **CPU-First Installation (Torch):** This project is configured for CPU-first operation.
 To install PyTorch for CPU, use the following command: